-The first of these is the number of withdrawals per day (shown in violet in Figure 1).
-Since 2009 the number of advertised IPv4 prefixes has risen from 300,000 to 750,000 (shown in orange), yet the number of observed withdrawals has remained relatively constant at some 15,000 - 20,000 withdrawals per day.
-There is no particular reason why the withdrawal count would be held steady while the number of announced prefixes has more than doubled.
+The first aspect of this data is the number of withdrawals per day (shown in violet in Figure 1).
+The number of observed withdrawals has remained relatively constant at some 15,000 - 20,000 withdrawals per day, while the number of advertised IPv4 prefixes has risen from 300,000 to 850,000 (shown in orange in Figure 1).
+There is no particular reason why the daily withdrawal count should be steady while the number of announced prefixes has more than doubled.
 We have no explanation for this behaviour so far.